ahmedcodein/loan_default/README.md

 * [Google Gemini](https://gemini.google.com/) is used to understand various ML concepts.
 * Code Intitute PP5 student project [Airplane Performance Predictor ](https://github.com/GustafEnebog/data-driven-design)
+* [Leonardo](https://app.leonardo.ai/) is used to create the introduction image of the README file.

 # Acknowledgements